devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 kubectl apply -f support/prometheus/prometheus-deployment.yml
 ```

-### Get Prometheus Service URL
+## Get Prometheus Service URL

-Displays the URL to access the newly started Prometheus server.
-Browse to it to ensure it is operational.
+The following command will display the URL to access the newly started Prometheus
+server.
+Browse to it to ensure it is operational:

 ```
 minikube service --url prometheus
 ```

-### Configure GDK to listen to more than localhost.
+## Configure GDK to listen to more than localhost.

-From the GDK root directory, create a host file to configure GDK to listen for more than just localhost.
-This will allow the Runner to connect to your GDK instance.
+From the GDK root directory, create a host file to configure GDK to listen for
+more than just localhost.
+This will allow the Runner to connect to your GDK instance:

 ```
 echo 0.0.0.0 > host
 ```

-### Edit `gitlab.yml` to configure GDK to use your real IP not localhost.
+## Edit GitLab's `gitlab.yml`

 We need to configure GDK to inform it of the real IP address of your computer.
-This is because GDK returns this information to the Runner, and if it is wrong, Pipelines will fail.
-You can get your IP address by running `ifconfig` or opening up Network Settings.
+This is because GDK returns this information to the Runner, and if it is wrong,
+pipelines will fail.

+1. Get your local IP address by running `ifconfig` or opening up Network Settings
+   if on macOS.
+On Linux you can also use `ip addr show`.
-Open `gitlab/config/gitlab.yml` and change the `host: localhost` line to reflect your IP.
+1. Open `gitlab/config/gitlab.yml` and change the `host: localhost` line to
+   reflect the IP of the previous step.

-Once saved, restart GDK to apply this change.
+1. Save the file and restart GDK to apply this change.

-> Note: you should now access GitLab by the external URL (e.g. http://192.168.1.1 not localhost), otherwise it may not work correctly.
+You should now be able to access GitLab by the external URL
+(e.g., `http://192.168.1.1` not `localhost`), otherwise it may not work correctly.

-### Create a Project
+## Create a Project

-Now that we have GDK running, we need to go and create a project with CI/CD set up.
-The easiest way to do this, is to simply import from an existing project with a simplified `gitlab-ci.yml`.
+Now that we have GDK running, we need to go and create a project with CI/CD
+set up.
+The easiest way to do this, is to simply import from an existing project
+with a simplified `gitlab-ci.yml`.

-Import `https://gitlab.com/joshlambert/hello-world.git`, to use a very simple CI/CD pipeline with no requirements.
-(It just spins up a hello-world container.)
+Import https://gitlab.com/joshlambert/hello-world.git, to use a very simple
+CI/CD pipeline with no requirements (it just spins up a hello-world container).

-### Edit `support/prometheus/gitlab-runner-docker-configmap.yml`
+## Edit the Runner's configMap yaml file

-This file configures the Runner to talk to GDK, and we need to edit two sections of this file.
+This file configures the Runner to talk to GDK, and we need to edit two sections
+of this file.

+1. Open it with your editor:

+    ```
+    support/prometheus/gitlab-runner-docker-configmap.yml
+    ```

-First, we need to replace the existing IP with your computer’s real IP address.
+1. Replace the existing IP with your local IP address that you found when you
+   configured `gitlab.yml`.

-Next, replace the registration token with the token for your project.
+1. Replace the registration token with the Runner's token of your project.
+Find
+   it under **Project ➔ Settings ➔ CI/CD Pipelines ➔ Runner token**.

+    >**Note:**
-> Note: if your project's token contains uppercase characters, it will fail due to a bug in the Runner.
-You can manually set the token further down the CI/CD settings screen.
+    If your project's token contains uppercase characters, it will fail
+    due to a bug in the Runner.
+You can manually set the token further down
+    the CI/CD settings screen.
 Set it to all lowercase letters and numbers.

-Save your changes.
+1. Save your changes.

-### Deploy GitLab Runner - can view Pod logs to confirm it registered
+## Deploy GitLab Runner

+Use the following yaml files to deploy GitLab Runner:

 ```
 kubectl apply -f support/prometheus/gitlab-runner-docker-configmap.yml kubectl apply -f support/prometheus/gitlab-runner-docker-deployment.yml
 ```

+You can view the Pod logs to confirm it registered successfully.

-### Run a Pipeline to deploy to an Environment
+## Run a Pipeline to deploy to an Environment

 Now that we have a Runner configured, we need to kick off a Pipeline.
+This is
-This is because the Prometheus integration only looks for environments which GitLab knows about and have a successful deploy.
-To do this, go into Pipelines and run a new Pipeline off `master`.
+because the Prometheus integration only looks for environments which GitLab
+knows about and have a successful deploy.
+To do this, go into Pipelines and run
+a new Pipeline off `master`.

-You can validate the deploy worked by looking at the Kubernetes dashboard, or accessing the URL.
+You can validate the deploy worked by looking at the Kubernetes dashboard, or
+accessing the URL.

 To retrieve the URL:

 ```
 minikube service production
 ```

-If the deploy failed, you may need to edit the project's runner token to not include capital letters.
+If the deploy failed, you may need to edit the project's runner token to not
+include capital letters.
 (See Note in the step above.)

-### Configure Prometheus Service Integration
+## Configure Prometheus Service Integration

-Finally we are ready to configure the Prometheus integration..
-Go into Project Settings, Integrations, and select Prometheus.
+Finally, we are ready to configure the Prometheus integration.

+1. Go to **Project ➔ Settings ➔ Integrations ➔ Prometheus**.
-Enter the Prometheus URL from the step above, and click Active.
-Save and test.
+1. Enter the [Prometheus URL](#get-prometheus-service-url) and click Active.
+1. Save and test.

-### View Performance metrics
+## View Performance metrics

-Go to Pipelines, Environments, then click on an Environment.
-You should see a new button appearing that looks like a chart.
+Go to **Pipelines ➔ Environments** then click on an Environment.
+You should see
+a new button appearing that looks like a chart.
 Click on it to view the metrics.

->Note: It may take 30-60 seconds for the Prometheus server to get a few sets of data points.
+It may take 30-60 seconds for the Prometheus server to get a few sets of data points.